malysoun/europa-dev/README.md

             $ vagrant up --provider=vmware_fusion
             $ vagrant ssh

-   8. You'll be in the box as the `vagrant` user, but Zenoss development should happen as the `zendev` user.
+   9. You'll be in the box as the `vagrant` user, but Zenoss development should happen as the `zendev` user.
 Both are sudoers with `NOPASSWD:ALL`; the default password for `zendev` is `zendev`. `sudo su - zendev` to enter the Zenoss environment.

-   9. Optional: Install SSH keys (if you skipped step 6).
+   10. Optional: Install SSH keys (if you skipped step 6 and 7).
 Run on the host box:

         cat ~/.ssh/id_rsa.pub | ssh zendev@192.168.33.10 "cat >> ~/.ssh/authorized_keys"

       Of course, change `id_rsa.pub` to `id_dsa.pub` if that's the file containing your public key.

-   10. Set up SSH config.
+   11. Set up SSH config.
 Run on the host box:

         cat <<EOF>> ~/.ssh/config
         Host zendev